Cambridge and No. 8 Ohio State host Indiana

 Bloomington, Indiana; Thursday, 7 p.m.
 EST

-BOTTOM LINE: No. 8 Ohio State plays Indiana after Jaloni Cambridge scored 29 points in Ohio State’s 86-78 win against the Iowa Hawkeyes.
+BOTTOM LINE: No. 8 Ohio State visits Indiana after Jaloni Cambridge scored 29 points in Ohio State’s 86-78 win over the Iowa Hawkeyes.

-The Hoosiers have gone 10-4 at home.
-Indiana has a 1-1 record in games decided by less than 4 points.
+The Hoosiers are 10-4 on their home court.
+Indiana has a 1-1 record in games decided by 3 points or fewer.

-The Buckeyes are 11-3 against Big Ten opponents.
-Ohio State is third in the Big Ten scoring 80.0 points per game and is shooting 45.2%.
+The Buckeyes have gone 11-3 against Big Ten opponents.
+Ohio State is fifth in the Big Ten allowing 61.9 points while holding opponents to 39.5% shooting.

 Indiana makes 45.0% of its shots from the field this season, which is 5.5 percentage points higher than Ohio State has allowed to its opponents (39.5%).
-Ohio State averages 6.2 made 3-pointers per game this season, 0.8 more makes per game than Indiana gives up.
+Ohio State averages 17.0 more points per game (80.0) than Indiana allows (63.0).

-The Hoosiers and Buckeyes meet Thursday for the first time in conference play this season.
+The Hoosiers and Buckeyes face off Thursday for the first time in conference play this season.

 TOP PERFORMERS: Yarden Garzon is averaging 13.9 points and 3.3 assists for the Hoosiers.
-Sydney Parrish is averaging 14.3 points and 5.6 rebounds over the past 10 games.
+Sydney Parrish is averaging 2.3 made 3-pointers over the last 10 games.

-Cotie McMahon is scoring 17.0 points per game with 4.9 rebounds and 2.4 assists for the Buckeyes.
-Cambridge is averaging 14.4 points and 4.8 rebounds while shooting 43.9% over the last 10 games.
+Chance Gray averages 2.2 made 3-pointers per game for the Buckeyes, scoring 13.4 points while shooting 34.6% from beyond the arc.
+Cotie McMahon is shooting 42.3% and averaging 16.7 points over the last 10 games.

 LAST 10 GAMES: Hoosiers: 5-5, averaging 67.2 points, 26.5 rebounds, 16.4 assists, 6.5 steals and 3.0 blocks per game while shooting 45.7% from the field.
 Their opponents have averaged 64.4 points per game.